Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 Axle materials

-• OEM / Standard steel
+• OEM or standard steel

 • Balanced for cost, strength, and weight on stock setups.

-• Fine for stock or near-stock builds with sensible driving.
+• Fine for stock or near stock builds with sensible driving.

 • Chromoly axle shafts